aminjam/goflat/README.md

 A Go template flattener `goflat` is for creating complex configuration files (JSON, YAML, XML, etc.).

 ## Motivation
-Building long configuration files is not fun!
+Building long configuration files is not fun nor testable.
 Replacing passwords and secrets in a configuration file is usually done with regex and sometimes it's unpredictable!
-Why not use go templates, along with individual `.go` input files, that know how to unmarshall and parse their own data structure?!
-This way we can build a complex configuration file with inputs coming from different `structs`.
+Why not use go templates, along with individual `.go` input files, that know how to unmarshall and parse their own data structure.
+This way we can build a complex configuration with inputs coming from different `structs` that we can test their behavior indepdendently.
 That is what `goflat` does.
 A small and simple go template flattener that uses go runtime to dynamically create a template for parsing go structs.

 ## Getting Started